 One of the nicest aspects of the festival is that it tries to be accessible to as many people as possible.
 This means bringing music to people who for different reasons cannot leave their home, do not have enough means to afford the tickets, or find it physically challenging to attend concerts.

-The different initiatives, under the umbrella project of We share music, take music to hospitals and residential centres (Festival@Home), offer special assistance for the blind and visually impaired (Blind Dates and for children, The Butterfly Story), as well as provide introduction to music for children through Studio Story.
+The different initiatives, under the umbrella project of We share music, take music to hospitals and residential centres (Festival@Home), offer special assistance for the blind and visually impaired (Blind Dates), as well as provide introduction to music for children through Studio Story.

 If you have a special Uitpas card that gives you access to reduced prices, use it to get a ticket discount.
 Standard Uitpas cards can be used to collect points at the events.